River Roding: Course

 Redbridge takes its name from a crossing of the river which then passes through Ilford and Barking near the A406 North Circular Road.
-The River Roding through Ilford project is a government backed scheme to improve amenities along this stretch of the river.
-After Barking the tidal section is known as Barking Creek, which flows into the Thames at Creekmouth, where the Barking Barrier acts as a flood defence.
+The River Roding through Ilford project is a government-backed scheme to improve amenities along this stretch of the river.
+After Barking, the tidal section is known as Barking Creek, which flows into the Thames at Creekmouth, where the Barking Barrier acts as a flood defence.

 As a boundary

 In Essex the river forms part of the boundary between the district of Epping Forest and borough of Brentwood.
 The river marks the southernmost part of the boundary between the London Borough of Newham and the London Borough of Barking and Dagenham.

 Former name

-Ilford takes its name from Ilefort, "ford on the River Hyle", which was the ancient name for the lower part of the Roding.
+Ilford takes its name from Ilefort, "ford on the River Hyle", which was the ancient name for the lower part of the Roding, based on an earlier Celtic word.